What does my service include?

 - Recommendations for other services, where requested

-- Provision of a portable PA system with cd player, ipod and mp3 player capacity, three microphones and stands
+- Provision of a portable PA system with cd player and mobile phone capability, three microphones and stands

 - No hidden extra charges

 You may like to include some of the following elements in your ceremony.
 For the marriage to be legal, there must be a Statement of Marriage, vows and the Celebrant Authority .
 Wording for the Statement of Marriage and the Celebrant Authority is prescribed by the Attorney-General’s Office and may not be altered.

 - Request to silence mobile phones / pagers and confetti info